lafleurdeboum/servicewall/README.md

     # braise stop

 (you indeed get the corresponding `disable` and `start` and `stop` options).
-Note that ServiceWall starts before the nework target.
+Note that at bootup ServiceWall starts before the nework target.
 At that point the interfaces are not connected at all.
 It's actually reloaded when the connection is established to a realm.
 To have details on the status, use :

     # braise status